lubuntu-team/manual/source/1/1.3/installation.rst

 .. note::
    If you have had  a previous linux install and want to put the entire disk or just replace an entire partition you will need to unmount them.
-In this case running

 .. code::

    sudo swapoff -a

 will unmount them and any partitions with data mounted can be unmounted through pcmanfm-qt.

-If you wish to perform advance partitioning please refer the Advanced partitioning section.
+This will not work if you have data partition mounted

 User Setup
 ----------